morgansleeper/MiniDisc-on-Mac/README.md

 brew install qt
 ```

-In the summary output that Homebrew provides at the end of the installation take note of which version of `qt` was installed, since you'll need that to make the link; in the following output, for instance, the version is `5.15.2`:
+In the summary output that Homebrew provides at the end of the installation, take note of which version of `qt` was installed, since you'll need that to make the link; in the following output, for instance, the version is `5.15.2`:

 ```zsh
 ==> Summary